Ecchi: Nudity

 Levels of nudity vary strongly between works, depending on the intended audience and the preferences of the authors.
 For example, in some cases, though the breasts are shown on the screen, nipples and genitals are obscured by props, clothing, or effects.
 This kind of censorship was typical for Lala Satalin Deviluke in To Love Ru, Blair in Soul Eater and Asuka Langley Soryu from Neon Genesis Evangelion.
-Meanwhile, in Ladies versus Butlers! and other anime, the nipples are clearly visible through clothing, no matter how thick it is.
-Nosebleeds are a typical reaction to nudity in Japanese works, as they represent sexual arousal; this is due to an exaggeration of high blood pressure whilst aroused.
+Conversely, in Ladies versus Butlers! and other such anime, the nipples are clearly visible through clothing, no matter how thick it is.
+In any case nosebleeds as a comedic trope are a typical masculine reaction to female nudity or semi-nudity inasmuch as they represent one extremely exaggerated component of sexual arousal – increased blood pressure.